Volvo XC90 review - MPG, running costs & CO2

 While a range of petrol, diesel and plug-in hybrid engines used to be offered for the Volvo XC90, there’s just the B5 mild-hybrid petrol left lower down in the range, with the T8 plug-in hybrid sitting above this in the lineup.

 The B5 mild-hybrid is capable of up to 32.8mpg, while it produces around 193g/km of CO2.
-That means it will be quite expensive to tax (especially cars registered from April 2025 when VED is set to go up) as those emissions are fairly high, though it’s more affordable to buy straight off the bat.
+That means it will be quite expensive to tax (especially following the increases in VED that came into effect in April 2025) as those emissions are fairly high, though it’s more affordable to buy straight off the bat.

 More reviews